All Products

 MaxCompute supports pay-as-you-go and subscription billing methods.
 The two billing methods are independent of each other.
 After you activate and purchase a computing resource, you must associate it with a project before you can use it.

-• Pay-as-you-go: Charges for SQL, MapReduce, Spark, and Mars jobs on a pay-as-you-go basis.
+• Pay-as-you-go: You are billed for jobs such as SQL, MapReduce, Spark, and Mars after they are used.

 Download pricing (pay-as-you-go)